jonavery/Klasrun/README.md

 2. Type in new SKU, Item Title, ASIN, A/E/R, & ORDER # on next line of Listings
 3. Run either ‘Update Item in Liquidation by SKU’ or ‘Update All Work Items in Liquidation’

+# Listing Inventory on Amazon
+For items to be sold on Amazon, they must first be listed.
+Klasrun has scripts that enable listing to be done straight from the Google Sheets inventory database.
+The Klasrun administrator moves inventory from the Listings tab to the SCRAP tab after testing is complete.
+Once inventory has been packaged and dimensions are entered, it is ready to be listed on Amazon.
+The script is set-up so that only items with non-blank weights will be listed.
+To list electronic or palleted items (which do not have dimensions), put an ‘x’ in the item’s weight column.
+It is usually best practice to list each type of item and then create shipments for it before listing the next type.

 # Future Improvements
 - [ ] Create names (e.g. ‘BLACKWRAP 9’) in liq order Sheet6 during the ‘Import New Blackwrap’ script.